helidon-io/helidon/docs/mp/integrations/oci.md

 The extension implements this injection point by creating an Object Storage client object in the [singleton scope][singleton-scope].

-After you have injected an ObjectStorage client, you can use it as described in [OCI SDK Object Storage Javadocs][oci-sdk-object-storage-javadocs].
+After you have injected an ObjectStorage client, you can use it as described in [OCI SDK Object Storage Javadocs][oci-sdk-object-s].

 ### Vault